Approximating a Diffusion by a Hidden Markov Model: Introduction

-The proof of the theorem is contained in \Section{finite}: The implication (i) $\Rightarrow$ (iia) is contained in \Proposition{GeneratorResolveMain}; the implication (i) $\Rightarrow$ (iib) follows from \Proposition{HMMapproxPPkappa} combined with \Proposition{HMMapproxPPkappaB}; and the implication (i) $\Rightarrow$ (iic) is given in Corollary~\ref{t:hidden}.
-Finally, the implication (ii) $\Rightarrow$ (i) follows from Proposition~\ref{t:RapproxConverse}.
+For the implication (i) $\Rightarrow$ (ii), the function $v$ appearing in (A4) can be chosen the same as the function $v$ appearing in (iia)--(iic).
+The implication (i) $\Rightarrow$ (iia) is contained in \Proposition{GeneratorResolveMain}; the implication (i) $\Rightarrow$ (iib) follows from \Proposition{HMMapproxPPkappa} combined with \Proposition{HMMapproxPPkappaB}; and the implication (i) $\Rightarrow$ (iic) is given in Corollary~\ref{t:hidden}.

+Finally, the implication (ii) $\Rightarrow$ (i) follows from Proposition~\ref{t:RapproxConverse}: Under (ii) it follows that (A4) holds for continuous functions $V_-, W_-$, where $V_-\in L_\infty^{V}$. \end{proof}

-Before formalizing these technical results we consider the structure of a Markov process with generator of the form given in \eqref{Kgenerate}, and show that it indeed admits a representation as a finite-state {\em hidden Markov model}.
+We next consider the probabilistic side of this theory, and we show that a Markov process with generator of the form given in \eqref{Kgenerate} admits a representation as a finite-state hidden Markov model.